Cosmo-Tech/run-orchestrator/docs/tutorial/configuration_and_environment.md

     + Use environment variables in our orchestration
     + Use CommandTemplate to combine close commands

+???+ info "Use of `dotenv`"

+    In most scenarios you may want to have capabilities of controling your environment variables, you can install the python package `dotenv-cli` for ease of use

+    On UNIX system you can make a "global" installation of this cli by running the following commands :

+    ```bash
+    cd ~
+    python -m venv dotenv_venv
+    source dotenv_venv/bin/activate
+    pip install dotenv-cli
+    ln -s ~/dotenv_venv/bin/dotenv ~/.local/bin/dotenv
+    ```

+    Running those will make the `dotenv` command available everywhere for your session

 ## Taking a look at Environment Variables

 We will start in the same folder as the previous tutorial : `MyFirstOrchestrationProject` and augment it to use some Environment Variables to configure our commands.

 First we will start by modifying our scripts to now accept an environment variable for the file path